Canon 7D II vs Nikon P900

 It is notable that the 7D Mark II has a hotshoe, while the P900 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 7D II (unlike the P900) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that both cameras feature internal geolocalization sensors and can record GPS coordinates in their EXIF data.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the P900 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P950.
+Both the 7D Mark II and the P900 have been discontinued, but can regularly be found used on ebay.
+The P900 was replaced by the Nikon P950, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 7D II or the Nikon P900 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 7D Mark II:

 - More detail: Offers more megapixels (20 vs 15.9MP) with a 14% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.